payvida/SDK-PHP/README.md

 Recommended instructions:

-1. Download the repo (download as Zip)
+1. Download the repo (Download ZIP Button in the upper-right of GitHub)
 2. Extract into your projcets \lib directory (If you don't have a "lib" directory then make one)
 3. include \lib\PayVida\gateway.php